General

 Laggala served as a watchtower for King Ravana’s army.
 Geographically, this is the highest part of the northern region of Ravana’s city.
 The top of Laggala is flat as that is believed to have resulted from being hit by the Brahmasthram weapon after Lord Rama had fired it from Dunuvila for killing Ravana on this rock.

-Continue our journey to Kandy (45 mins drive) and check-in to our hotel.
+Continue our journey to Kandy (45 mnts drive) and check-in to our hotel.

-After breakfast, we depart to visit Pinnawala Elephant orphanage for afternoon milk feeding.
+After breakfast, we depart at 8:30am to visit Pinnawala Elephant orphanage for afternoon milk feeding at 1.15 p.m.
 Bottle feeding of the baby elephants is the highlight event of the place.
 We will also see the daily routine of care for baby elephants and other abandoned elephants.

 We visit The Temple of the Sacred Tooth Relic or Dalada Maligawa is believed to house the ‘tooth relic’ of the Lord Buddha.
 This is a major shrine where pilgrims have revered Buddha’s tooth since the 16th century.